 What Are The Dues, and Why?

 Annual dues are waived as we ramp up.
-If you like what you see building, continue on starting January 1, 2019 for the dues in effect at that time — anticipated to be $1,000-1,500.
+If you like what you see building, continue on for the dues in effect at that time.
 After that, Charter members (the first 20 members) will be grandfathered at the starting rate as long as their membership is continuous.
 Joining now does not obligate you to pay dues!
 The whole point is to see if we’re a good fit with each other.
 If you’re getting significant value from being in the group and wish to continue once we’re up to speed, then you’ll decide whether you wish to stay once dues start.

 As for “why,” by paying “significant” dues you’re more motivated to pay attention to the group and participate, which is what creates the value for everyone.
 And certainly, the value received should be many, many times the dues paid (and if not, then it’s not the group for you).
 Second, it does take time to keep the group running smoothly, and dues pay for that time.
 The result: you get to concentrate on improving your writing and your business to meet your success goals.